-Where the staff member supports the requirement for a DBS application, they are required to complete the mid-course DBS request form which is available below.
+Where the staff member supports the requirement for a DBS application, they are required to complete the mid-course or internal transfer DBS request form which is available below.
 In limited circumstances (such as an ethics committee hearing), students may be asked to complete this themselves.

 In circumstances where a DBS check is required for self-generated extra-curricular volunteering activity and does not involve discussion with NTU staff, students should send an email, providing details of the volunteering opportunity.
 We will then discuss your eligibility for DBS completion with you directly.

-More information regarding mid-course DBS checks is contained in the information leaflets below:
+More information regarding mid-course or internal transfer DBS checks is contained in the information leaflets below:

-Download the mid-course DBS request form.
+Download the mid-course and internal transfer DBS request form.
 Complete the form and send to:

 - Social Sciences and Graduate School students: email